Alice Hamilton: Assistant professor, Harvard Medical School

+Hamilton was a prominent critic of adding tetraethyl lead to gasoline.
+At a tetraethyl lead conference in Washington, D.C. in 1925 summoned by Surgeon General Hugh S. Cumming and attended by industry and public health officials, she rallied public health experts in opposing leaded gasoline's production, warning of the potential risks to worker health and environmental repercussions.
+Hamilton was appointed to the Surgeon General's subsequent investigatory panel as the sole voice of scientific expertise among seven industry men.
+Given only seven months to investigate the impact of leaded gasoline, the panel was unable to verify the long-term consequences of exposure and hesitantly approved its use in its final report.

 Hamilton also remained an activist in social reform efforts.
 Her specific interests in civil liberties, peace, birth control, and protective labor legislation for women caused some of her critics to consider her a "radical" and a "subversive."
 From 1924 to 1930, she served as the only woman member of the League of Nations Health Committee.
 She also visited the Soviet Union in 1924 and Nazi Germany in April 1933.
 Hamilton wrote "The Youth Who Are Hitler's Strength," which was published in The New York Times.
 The article described Nazi exploitation of youth in the years between the two world wars.
 She also criticized the Nazi education, especially its domestic training for girls.

 Later years

 After her retirement from Harvard in 1935, Hamilton became a medical consultant to the U.S. Division of Labor Standards, and she maintained her connections at Harvard as professor emerita.
 Her last field survey, which was made in 1937–38, investigated the viscose rayon industry.
 In addition, Hamilton served as president of the National Consumers League from 1944 to 1949.

 Hamilton spent her retirement years in Hadlyme, Connecticut, at the home she had purchased in 1916 with her sister, Margaret.
 Hamilton remained an active writer in retirement.
 Her autobiography, Exploring the Dangerous Trades, was published in 1943.
 Hamilton and coauthor Harriet Louise Hardy also revised Industrial Toxicology (1949), the textbook that Hamilton had initially written in 1934.
 Hamilton enjoyed leisure activities such as reading, sketching, and writing, as well as spending time among her family and friends.